Dirhash

 Dirhash is a feature of FreeBSD that improves the speed of finding files in a directory.
 Rather than finding a file in a directory using a linear search algorithm, FreeBSD uses a hash table.
 The feature is backwards-compatible because the hash table is built in memory when the directory is accessed, and it does not affect the on-disk format of the filesystem, in contrast to systems such as Htree.
-An in-memory of space for new entries is also maintained, allowing addition of new entries without having to scan the directory to find free space.
+Free space for new entries is also tracked in-memory, allowing addition of new entries without having to scan the directory.

 Dirhash was implemented by Ian Dowse early in 2001 as an addition to UFS, operating in parallel with higher-level file system caching.
 It was imported into FreeBSD in July 2001.
 It was subsequently imported into OpenBSD in December 2003 and NetBSD in January 2005.